- Home

 - Zimbabwe

-The U.S.-sanctioned countries list changes from time to time, so you will need to check the Sanctions Programs and Country Information issued by the U.S. Department of Treasury.
+The U.S.-sanctioned countries list changes from time to time, so you'll need to check the Sanctions Programs and Country Information issued by the U.S. Department of Treasury.

-Now that you know all about how to open a US bank account for your LLC as a non-resident, you can go ahead and pick a bank of your choice.
-Make sure that the bank services are in line with your business needs, meaning–check the banking features, fees, minimum balance requirements, etc. before opening an account.
+Now that you know all about how to open a U.S. bank account for your LLC as a nonresident, you can go ahead and choose the bank that best suits your needs.
+Make sure the bank's services are in line with your business needs by checking the banking features, fees, and minimum balance requirements before opening an account.

-Additionally, have all your documents in order to avoid any inconveniences at a later stage.
-Once you are confident that you have everything you need, you can go ahead and open a bank account for your business in the US.
+It's important to make sure you have all your documents in order now, so you can avoid any inconveniences later.
+Once you're confident you have everything you need, you can go ahead and open a bank account for your business in the U.S.